cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 5. Is there an association between the loan amount and the grade given to the loan?

-6. How does the charged-off rate depend on the grade and term?
+6. Does the charged-off rate depend on the interest rate as it could be expected, if higher interest rates are applied to riskier loans?
+Is this the same for the 3-year and the 5-year loans?